|Montage France||Self Catering||Saturday||4||8||5||2 additional single beds available|

 Central heating and fireplace.

 Large grounds, with gardens, lawn, woodlands.
 Huge rear terrace overlooking stunning views, with dining and seating areas.
 Front patio with table and chairs looking out to lawn and pool.
-Lovely umbrella covered pool deck with sunloungers and table and chairs.
+Two 6m x 3m pool shaded decks with sunloungers, tables and chairs.
 Gas barbecue for outdoor cooking.

 Large, private parking area that can accommodate 4 cars plus additional parking available on land beside house.